qchenevier/MBA_memoire/doc/quotes.md

 **Digital assets determine competitive advantage**

-Consider the automotive industry, Consumers now save time by comparing vehicles online and their online activity leaves a data trail that dealers can use.
+Consider the automotive industry, Consumers now save time by comparing vehicles on-line and their on-line activity leaves a data trail that dealers can use.

 Information becomes widely available, disrupting traditional intermediaries